-Please check back regularly to see information on upcoming community engagement and outreach.
-Events and opportunities to participate in the Downtown Station Area Specific Plan Update process will be posted as they are known.
+Please click the link below (see the red envelope) to sign up for updates on the project, and check the project website (www.plandowntownsr.com) to see information on upcoming community engagement and outreach, events and opportunities to participate in the Downtown Station Area Specific Plan Update process.

 The City of Santa Rosa is beginning the process to update the 2007 Downtown Station Area Specific Plan.